PENGUINS (27-11-1) at HURRICANES (14-15-8)

 Who's hot: Penguins goalie Marc-Andre Fleury had a five-game winning streak snapped Monday, but his 21 wins lead the NHL … Hurricanes center Eric Staal has 21 points (six goals, 15 assists) in his past 19 games.

-Injury report: Penguins forward Pascal Dupuis (knee) will require ACL surgery that could end his season.
-Forward Tanner Glass (hand) and Brooks Orpik (head) appear set to return Friday.
-Defensemen Rob Scuderi (ankle) took part in the morning skate on a fourth defense pairing.
-Center Evgeni Malkin (leg) also skated, but did not practice on a line.
-Forwards Jayson Megna (lower body), Andrew Ebbett (broken ankle) and Beau Bennett (wrist surgery), defensemen Kris Letang (upper body) and Paul Martin (fractured tibia), and goalie Tomas Vokoun (blood clot) are on injured reserve. … The Hurricanes are without goalie Anton Khudobin (ankle) and forward Jiri Tlusty (appendectomy).
+Injury report: Penguins forward Pascal Dupuis (lower body) left Monday's game and his status for Friday is uncertain.
+Forward Tanner Glass (broken hand) and defensemen Rob Scuderi (broken ankle) and Brooks Orpik (concussion) are practicing and appear close to returning.
+Center Evgeni Malkin (lower body) has been skating on his own but has not returned to practice.
+Forwards Jayson Megna (lower body), Andrew Ebbett (broken ankle) and Beau Bennett (hand/wrist surgery), defensemen Kris Letang (upper body) and Paul Martin (fractured tibia), and goalie Tomas Vokoun (blood clot) are on injured reserve. … The Hurricanes are without goalie Anton Khudobin (ankle) and defenseman Joni Pitkanen (broken left heel).
 Defenseman Jay Harrison (upper body) is day-to-day.